This Petition will be sent to:

 Dear Ms Smith,

-On behalf of [INSERT PETITION NO.] supporters, neighbours and friends of the community of the Matcham and Holgate valleys, we request Central Coast Council (CCC) enforce planning regulations and oppose any development applications that do not comply, that do not maintain the peaceful amenity and character of this locality and that adversely affect the natural environment of the land.
+On behalf of [xxx] supporters, neighbours and friends of the community of the Matcham and Holgate valleys, we request Central Coast Council enforce planning regulations for Development Applications (DA’s) that do not meet the minimum lot size of 1 hectare (10,000sqm).
+We oppose any DA, including DA54082/2018, that does not comply, that does not maintain the peaceful amenity and character of this locality, and that adversely affects the natural environment of the land.

-- The Land was gifted by a member of a local farming family (Heyne’s) for the purpose of a church as a memorial to those who fell in World War I. The Foundation Stone laid in 1925 reminds the community of those who gave their lives for others.
-The Heyne’s family made clear their wishes, that the land was a gift to the community and envisaged a Church on that spot for all time.
+- The Block was gifted by a member of a local farming family (Heyne’s) for a church as a memorial to those who fell in World War I. The Foundation Stone laid in 1925 reminds the community of those who gave their lives for others.
+The Block was subdivided with the intention it be used as a community Church for all time.

-- Any development of the Land would dramatically impact neighbouring privacy and adversely affect the aesthetic and scenic value of the surrounding area.
+- Any development of the Block would dramatically impact neighbouring privacy and adversely affect the aesthetic and scenic value of the surrounding area.

-That is, this well known, high-profile very small block is tremendously constrained as to the purpose of its creation (for remembrance) and donation for community purposes, as well as through natural hazards and town planning requirements.
+That is, this well known, high-profile small Block is tremendously constrained as to the purpose of its creation (for remembrance) and donation for community purposes, as well as through natural hazards and town planning requirements.

 While acknowledging that the State’s population growth puts pressure on Council to produce more houses, some land for historical, cultural, location or natural reasons should never be developed further than its current state.
 This site, by any measure of common sense, environmental and local governing law, is an exemplary example.

-Should Council approve a development application on the Land, the building will stand as a permanent monument to residents, investors and speculators – “Anything goes, regulations are easily overcome and Matcham is now open for development.”
+Should Council approve a development application on the Block, the building will stand as a permanent monument to residents, investors and speculators – “Anything goes, regulations are easily overcome, and Matcham is now open for development.”